Cornell Supplemental Essays 2023-24 – Prompts and Advice

 College of Human Ecology

-How has your decision to apply to the College of Human Ecology been influenced by your related experiences?
+How have your related experiences influenced your decision to apply to the College of Human Ecology (CHE)?
 How will your choice of major impact your goals and plans for the future?
 Your response should show us that your interests and aspirations align with CHE and your choice of major.
 (650 words)

-The direction of your essay will, of course, be guided by your choice of major within the College of Human Ecology.
-The end result will look substantively different for a Fashion Design and Management major versus a Nutritional Sciences applicant.
-Regardless of your area of study, the prompt seeks to get the heart of why you interested in your particular field and where you see your education/career moving forward.
-Speak honestly about your goals for the future and how your major will help you achieve them.
+The direction of your essay will be guided by your choice of major within the College of Human Ecology.
+For example, the content will look substantively different for a Fashion Design and Management major versus a Nutritional Sciences applicant.
+Regardless of your area of study, the prompt seeks to get the heart of why you’re interested in your particular field and where you see your education/career moving forward.
+In summary, speak honestly about your goals for the future and how your major will help you achieve them.
 Along the way, be sure to cite specific CHE offerings like courses, professors, research initiatives, student organizations, and/or special programs.

 School of Industrial and Labor Relations

 Labor relations is not exactly the most common topic for a 17-year-old to fall in love with.
-As such, there is probably a pretty interesting story behind your desire to pursue the ILR path.
-Given that this major is an intersection of areas like business, economics, government, history, law, public policy, among others—your interest in Cornell’s ILR program may have been sparked by traditional classroom learning or, on the other hand, by the experiences of a friend or relative, or perhaps something you have been following in the news (e.g. Starbucks workers trying to unionize).
-Whatever the case may be, let your passion and commitment for this field shine through in your composition, and be sure to cite ILR offerings that will allow you to pursue your interests even more deeply, such as the curriculum structure, research opportunities, internships, or student organizations, among others.
+Therefore, there is probably a pretty interesting story behind your desire to pursue the ILR path.
+Given that this major is an intersection of areas like business, economics, government, history, law, and public policy, among others—your interest in Cornell’s ILR program may have been sparked by traditional classroom learning.
+Or, on the other hand, perhaps the spark was the experience of a friend or relative.
+Perhaps it was even something you have been following in the news (e.g., Starbucks workers trying to unionize).
+Above all, let your passion and commitment for this field shine through in your composition, and be sure to cite ILR offerings that will allow you to pursue your interests even more deeply, such as the curriculum structure, research opportunities, internships, or student organizations, among others.

-If you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your Cornell essays, we encourage you to get a quote today.
+In conclusion, if you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your Cornell supplemental essays, we encourage you to get a quote today.